+The Office of the Chief Medical Officer (CMO) which incorporates the Civil Service Occupational Health Department (CSOHD) provides an occupational health service for 42,000 employees.
 It is the mission of the CMO's Office to deliver an efficient and cost effective occupational health service as well as policy advice on work and health matters in the civil and public service.
 The involvement of the CMO's Office in workplace health issues is twofold.

-Firstly, where an individual is absent from work on certified sick leave with a health issue, the individual is automatically referred to the CMO's Office after a four week absence to facilitate his/her workplace rehabilitation.
-Secondly, where an individual is at work and there are concerns about a workplace health issue, he/she may be referred to the CMO by their HR Division for occupational medical advice.
-Line managers can seek guidance from their HR Divisions in these situations.
-Refer to www.cmo.gov.ie
+Firstly, where an individual is absent from work for four weeks on certified sick leave with a health issue, a notification is sent by Peoplepoint to HR who then make a decision on referring the individual to the CMO's Office to facilitate their workplace rehabilitation.
+Secondly, where an individual is at work and there are concerns about a workplace health issue, the individual may be referred to the CMO by their HR Division for occupational medical advice.
+People managers can seek guidance from their HR Divisions in these situations.
+Please note that all referrals are via HR / local management and there is no employee self-referral facility.